We'll be discussing three properties of elements that are important for building a layout using CSS.

 We can change the color by targeting the element with a selector, such as this

 Order in CSS classes does matter!
 Whatever comes last in your CSS document is what stands.
-This is the concept of the cascade.

 We must be able to handle conflicts and troubleshoot our CSS in a logical way.

 Specificity is how specific a certain CSS styling attribute is.
 To determine specificity, you can follow this system.

 More selector specificity means that it will override the styling of an element also styled by a less specific CSS selector.

 This convention is not a real CSS rule.
 It is just for the sake of remembering the hierarchy.

 Here are a few examples: